Actify

 Skipping the Celebration Mode

 Small teams often focus on work and challenges but forget to acknowledge wins.
-Without regular celebration, the group bonds over stress instead of success.
-That creates a team that's close — but in a trauma-bonding way, not a healthy way.
+Without regular celebration, the group bonds over stress instead of success — close, but in a trauma-bonding way, not a healthy way.

 Teams without regular recognition rituals have 3.2x higher burnout rates despite similar workloads (Actify platform data, 2024, n=275 teams).